HookyQR/VSCodeBeautify/README.md

 "beautify.onSave": ["js","json"], //only beautify JavaScript and JSON files on save

 "beautify.onSaveIgnore": [
+    //don't beautify any file in any 'minified' directory, at any depth:
+    "**/minified/**",
-    "**/minified/**", //don't beautify any file in any 'minified' directory, at any depth "**/*+(.|_|-)min.*", //don't minify any file that contains '.min.', '_min.', '-min.' in the filename (This is the default ignore setting)
+    //don't minify any file that contains '.min.', '_min.', '-min.' in the filename (This is the default ignore setting):
+    "**/*+(.|_|-)min.*",
   ]
 ```

-If you wish to include the files that are included by default, set `"beautify.onSaveIgnore" = []`.
+If you wish to exclude the files that are included by default, set `"beautify.onSaveIgnore" = []`.
 The onSaveIgnore settings does not stop a manual execution of beautify working.

 Embedded version of js-beautify is v1.6.2.